era-net/Automatic-water-system/README.md

 [Status](#status)

 ## Connection
-The connection between the Raspberry pi and the relay is shown in the **connection.pdf** File.
+The connection between the Raspberry pi and the relay is shown in the **Connection.pdf** File.

 If you are **NOT** using the given python code above, the connection might be different.